It is appalling how few people in the United States (and beyond) have a fully stocked first aid kit or know how to use the items in it!

 The checklist is divided up by how the items are used.
 You may need to adjust the content lists of each category to fit your needs.
-However, make sure that you have all core items from each category so you are prepared for all types of injuries.
+However, ensure you have all core items from each category to prepare for all types of injuries.
 More detail on the items is provided after the checklist.

 Types of First Aid Supplies

 Before giving you the checklist of first aid supplies, I want to make sure you understand the types of first aid supplies you need.
 This will help you when stocking your first aid kit.
-It will also help you organize the first aid supplies so they are easy to access based on emergency type.
+It will also help you organize the first aid supplies, making them easy to access based on emergency type.

 The main types of first aid supplies you will need are: